Skip to Content

 How to Merge Lines in Illustrator

-Use the “Direct Selection” (A) tool to select the line’s end anchor points.
+To merge lines in Illustrator, use the “Direct Selection” (A) tool to select anchor points at both ends of the line.
 Press the “Ctrl + J” | “Cmd + J” command to merge the lines into a straight line.
-Or, press the “Alt + Ctrl + J” | “Option + Cmd + J” command to overlap the selected anchor points in one spot, and then hit the merge command.

 As you probably know, you can’t combine lines in Illustrator in the same way you can combine shapes in Illustrator.
 The “Pathfinder” and “Shape Builder” tools don’t work to merge lines.